This is the classic website, which will be retired eventually. Please visit the modernized ClinicalTrials.gov instead.

 Inclusion Criteria:

-1. Group 1: Subjects transplanted for infantile onset Krabbe disease (IKD onset <12 months) with initial diagnosis based on:
+1. Group Infantile Krabbe: Subjects who are going to be transplanted or have already been transplanted for asymptomatic infantile onset Krabbe disease with initial diagnosis based on:

 1. Galactocerebrosidase (GALC) activity levels in leukocytes compatible with the diagnosis of infantile Krabbe disease; AND AT LEAST ONE OF THE FOLLOWING:

-2. Elevated psychosine levels predictive of infantile onset by dried blood spot (DBS); OR
+2. Psychosine levels predictive of infantile onset by Dried Blood Spot (DBS); OR

 3. Imaging or neurophysiological findings consistent with Krabbe disease (CSF, MRI, NCV, ABR); OR